axwhyzee/SC4051-FBS/middleware/rpc/README.md

 rpc_tools --infile=proto.idl --outdir=../../client --lang=java
 ```

-After compilation, the project structure will look like this:
+After compilation, the Java project structure will look like this:
 ```
 |
 |-- client/